 As the business world evolves at a rapid pace,

 the demands on the individual to embrace change are ever-increasing as well.

 Employees and business owners alike must be open to new ideas and willing to work together to solve problems and move the company forward.

 This was not the case in one particular project.
 A company had hired me to come in and evaluate their business from the ground up.
 In working directly with one of the partners of the business, one of my main tasks would be to screen the employees of the company to find out who would be open to learning and evolving with the changes I would be implementing.
 As part of this process I would be holding meetings with all of the employees.

 Before the meetings even began I had suspected 3 of the 6 employees would be highly resistant to change, while the other 3 would be open to learning the necessary skills and tools to move the company forward.
 This ratio of 30/70 to 50/50 is what I usually encounter.
 Long story short, as the meetings began my suspicions were confirmed.
 It was time to prune the tree.

 Are you feeling stuck trying to “sell ice cream?”

 The characteristics of a leader are not always easy to cultivate.
 I know, from my many experiences in helping businesses reach their full potential, exactly what it takes for a company to become a market leader.
 It takes clarity of vision and a commitment to do what’s right for the company even if that means making a few people unhappy.

 In my line of work, I am especially aware of the necessity for strong leadership.
-I am not in the business of making people happy, I am in the business of doing what is best for my clients.
-That doesn’t mean I seek out conflict and confrontation, but it often goes hand-in-hand with implementing the right solutions.
+I am not in the business of making only the few people against change happy, I am in the business of doing what is best for my clients.
+That doesn’t mean I seek out conflict and confrontation, but it sometimes goes hand-in-hand with implementing the right solutions.